 Participants are eligible for a distribution of plan benefits upon termination of service, whether by disability, retirement, death or leaving the Company.
 In the event of financial hardship (as defined by the Plan), participants may withdraw money from the employee contribution portion of their plan accounts while they are still employed.
-Upon termination of service, a participant or applicable beneficiary may elect to have benefits paid in a single lump-sum distribution, monthly annuity payments, partial distribution (not available to beneficiaries), or may request that the Plan make a direct transfer to another eligible retirement plan.
+Upon termination of service, a participant or applicable beneficiary may elect to have benefits paid in a single lump-sum distribution, monthly annuity payments (only pre-tax sources), partial distribution (not available to beneficiaries), or may request that the Plan make a direct transfer to another eligible retirement plan.

 Participants who elect monthly annuity payments will have the balance of their account transferred to the Intel Pension Plan.
 An annuity is paid to those participants based on the value of their plan account in accordance with the terms of the two plans.
-There were transfers under this option of \$1,553,026 for the year ended December 31, 2013.
+There were transfers under this option of \$2,330,802 for the year ended December 31, 2014.